Roles and Expectations#

 Each responsibility can be handled through multiple tasks assigned to multiple owners, as long as the overall responsibility for the coordination of each item is assigned to a single person:

-- Each cell has its own sprint board and tickets, and is responsible for handling the sprint, as well as its preparation and grooming.
+- Each cell has its own sprint board and tickets, and is responsible for handling the sprint, as well as its preparation and refinement.

 - Assigning the rotations.
 How to assign the rotation hours within the cell are up to that cell,